Click an image to display larger

-- We provide assistance with TXU electric bills.
+- We provide energy aid assistance for TXU electric bills.

 - We are a drop off location for Meals on Wheels in Cedar Hill.

 - We offer volunteer opportunities for youth to fulfill school community service requirements, for adults to make a difference in their community and for court ordered community service to be served.

 - We provide fuel cards for emergencies and to assist clients getting to job interviews or to medical appointments/treatments.

 - Plans are to do much more!

 Where we are today:

 - We have outgrown our current Food Pantry building.
 We initially served 50 families a month when this building opened 15 years ago.
 We now serve between 150 and 200 families a week.
-The current space is too small, lacks adequate cooler and freezer space, is in-efficient and does not have ample parking.
+The current space is too small, lacks adequate storage space, is inefficient and does not have ample parking.

 - Our New 2 You Thrift Store has been very successful but is in leased space that costs over $5,000 per month.

 - Since we are much more than a Food Pantry we have changed our name to Cedar Hill Shares.
-This better reflects our mission to provide food and other assistance without discrimination to eligible, needy families living in the CHISD boundaries.
+This better reflects our mission to provide food and other assistance without discrimination to eligible, needy families living within the CHISD boundaries.

 - We are planning a new facility on South Clark Road that we will own to house both the Food Pantry and Thrift Store.
-We will triple the Food Pantry size and slightly enlarge the Thrift store with room to expand in the future.
+It will triple the Food Pantry size and slightly enlarge the Thrift store with room to expand in the future.
 This combined facility will allow us to share costs, be easier to manage and provide a one stop shop for clients as well as cross-train volunteers to help with both.
 This will also free up what the Thrift Store pays in rent to support and expand Food Pantry services.